heyjiawei/learnInPublic/difference-between-ssh-and-ssl-and-tls.md

 So basically,
 SSL is used to ensure messages are not listened to while SSH is use to securely login to remote servers

+# SSL vs TLS

+TLS is the latest version of SSL and is more appropriately named because data does not have to travel over a “socket”; it can be transported in many different ways.